Aredhele/Cardinal/Readme.md

 <p align="justify">
 Cardinal is a modern and modular game engine designed to solve some AAA game production issues.
 The engine is fully written in C++17 and should be available on Windows, Linux and MacOS.
-To get started with the project, follow [this link](https://github.com/Aredhele/Cardinal/blob/master/Docs/Contributing/GettingStarted.md)
+To get started with the project, follow
+<a href="https://github.com/Aredhele/Cardinal/blob/master/Docs/Contributing/GettingStarted.md">this link</a>.
 </p>

 ## The concept